 The NSW Radiation Control Act 1990 and Radiation Control Regulation 2013 impose restrictions on persons using regulated material (radiation apparatus, radioactive substances and sealed source devices (SSD)).

 Under Clause 34 of the Regulation, regulated material can only be disposed of with the consent of the EPA, and in accordance with any conditions imposed by the EPA.

 Before disposal, any radiation apparatus must first be rendered permanently inoperable.
 Apparatus regulated under the Regulation is required to be disposed of in accordance with the conditions attached to the management licence.
-The EPA must be notified of the disposal by submitting the Radiation Management Licence: Variation Application form (PDF 531KB).
+The EPA must be notified of the disposal (by submitting a variation (to dispose) on your management licence) via eConnect EPA.

 Radioactive substances - sealed sources

 Generally, sealed radioactive sources or SSD containing a sealed radioactive source can be disposed of by returning them to the supplier or manufacturer, or sent overseas for recycling or reuse.

 Before disposal, an Application to dispose of sealed radioactive sources/sealed source device form (DOCX 77KB) must be submitted to the EPA.

 The application for disposal will be assessed, and if approved will be subject to conditions that the responsible person must comply with.